Koo Sze-yiu: Convictions and jail

+Koo was jailed at least twelve times over different offences.

 In 1998, Koo, along with Tsang Kin-shing, Leung Kwok-hung, and Lau Shan-ching, was fined HK$3,000 for disorder in public spaces over burning mock coffins during the visit by Jiang Zemin, paramount leader of China.
 In 2000, Koo was jailed 14 days over two protests during Legislative Council proceedings.

-In December 2008, Koo was accused of attacking guards of Legislative Council during protests against public offering of Link REIT, a real estate investment trust, and was jailed for 7 days after choosing not to pay the HK$2,000 fine.
+In 2001, Koo was fined HK$3,000 for graffiti on a Hong Kong emblem during a protest.
+In December 2008, Koo was accused of attacking guards of the Legislative Council during protests against the public offering of Link REIT, a real estate investment trust, and was jailed for seven days after choosing not to pay the HK$2,000 fine.

-On 18 February 2013, Koo was jailed for 9 months for desecrating the national and Hong Kong flags in protest at human rights abuses in China and the alleged murder of Li Wangyang.
+Between 2012 and 2018, Koo was jailed for his multiple burnings and desecrating of the PRC and Hong Kong flags.
+On 18 February 2013, Koo was jailed for nine months for desecrating the national and Hong Kong flags in protest at human rights abuses in the People's Republic of China and the alleged murder of Li Wangyang.
 The jail term was reduced to 4.5 months on appeal.
-The same April, he was given a 4-month suspended sentence, reduced to 2 months on appeal, over attempt to burn the national flag at the Liaison Office.

-In 2016, Koo was sentenced to 6 weeks’ imprisonment for having burnt the Hong Kong flag during the annual July 1 march in 2015.
-He celebrated his fifth jail sentence near the court.
+In April 2013, he was given a four-month suspended sentence, reduced to two months on appeal, over an attempt to burn the national flag at the Hong Kong Liaison Office.
+In 2016, Koo was sentenced to 6 weeks’ imprisonment for having burnt the Hong Kong flag during the annual 1 July March in 2015; he celebrated his fifth jail sentence near the court.

-On 27 March 2018, Koo was jailed for the sixth time, after desecrating the Chinese and Hong Kong flags during a candle light vigil in memory of Nobel Peace Prize winner Liu Xiaobo in 2017, and during the Chinese National Day protest in 2017, and New Year march in 2018.
-He was sent to 2 months in jail before chanting "all hail democracy", "all hail human rights" and "say no to the Chinese Community Party".
+On 27 March 2018, Koo was jailed for the sixth time, after desecrating the PRC and Hong Kong flags during a candlelight vigil in memory of Nobel Peace Prize winner Liu Xiaobo in 2017, and during the Chinese National Day protest in 2017, and the New Year march in 2018.
+He was sent to jail for six months before chanting "all hail democracy", "all hail human rights", and "say no to the Chinese Community Party".